 See our Schedule and Pricing pages respectively.

 Do I need to make an appointment for every class?

 No, only for your first class.
-This allows us to ensure all paperwork is taken care of, there are loaner uniforms available for your visit, etc.
+This allows us to ensure all paperwork is taken care of, the instructor is expecting you, etc.